Scanframe/sf-mod-app/README.md

 ## Concept Project 3: Serializing UI Forms at Runtime

-The [`rt-ui-serialize`](rt-ui-serialize) directory is a proof of of concept that UI elements on a form can be serialized to a file and recreated by reading by the same file.
+The [`rt-ui-serialize`](rt-ui-serialize) directory is a proof of concept that UI elements on a form can be serialized to a file and recreated by reading by the same file.

+## Concept Project 4: Event Handling by Scripts

+The [`script-engine`](script-engine) directory is a proof of concept that application events timed and initiated from within the application can be handled by scripts.